 Guests arrive at Garlic Farm Accommodation from 2pm onwards.

-Afternoon: Join your leader, Dave Fairlamb, from 4-6pm, for an optional stroll and relaxed birdwatching around the mixed woodlands and farmland of our base for the weekend, Mersley Farm.
+Afternoon: Join your leader, Dave Fairlamb, from 4-6pm, for a stroll and relaxed birdwatching around the mixed woodlands and farmland of our base for the weekend, Mersley Farm.
 The farm woodlands are also one of the best places on the island to see Red Squirrels.

 Morning: Breakfast followed by Site visits to Culver Cliff and Bembridge Down